damiendr/callipy/README.md

 y = 2 * x
 ```

-Now let's call this notebook from another session with a value for `x` and get the result:
+Now let's call this notebook from another session with a value for `x` and get the result `y`:

 ```python
 >>> import callipy